siosio34/AR-Trace/README.md

 # AR-Trace

     This Project AR Search Place, Facilities And Navigating where you want to go by using Naver API.

     Also you leave Trace and see other people's trace in for Places(In a word Place Based SNS)

-    Now is We use Firebase Server But also we make service level python server for want to do Service In not Firebase Setting.
+    Client select Server environmet Firebase and Python Server.

-    In future client select Server environmet Firebase and Python also we want to this Project will be good reference to someone for develop service and Production level server and client Project
+    we want this Project will be good reference to someone for develop Production level service or server-client Project.

 # Qucik Start - Client